woojoo666/arcana-notes/notes.md

 	* allows us to model everything using combinational logic
 	* all events and actions have a timestamp when entering the Entangle ecosystem, eg mouse events and such
 	* assume execution is instantaneous, and can happen in any order/fashion
-17. Prototypal - No "templates", no functions, no currying
+17. Prototypal - no currying, functions are simple objects
 18. Abstract data structures away from execution order.
 Model everything in terms of structure
 19. Introduce orderings only when necessary
 20. Private keys, not private vars